aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 # Adoption Strategy

-Leveraging aliased _type unions_ in all existing CDK APIs would be a breaking change for all statically typed bindings.
-As such, the initial rollout will start as early as possible in AWS CDK v1, however existing APIs will not be updated to leverage aliased _type unions_, preserving all existing
+Leveraging aliased _type unions_ in all existing CDK APIs would be a breaking change for all bindings to languages without native _type unions_.
+As such, the initial rollout will start as early as possible in AWS CDK v1, however existing APIs will not be updated to leverage aliased _type unions_, preserving all existing APIs.
-APIs.

 If the solution is ready on time, it may be possible to update all existing APIs to aliased _type unions_ as part of the [AWS CDK v2] release, although this is not a hard requirement: those APIs that are currently (in AWS CDK v1) unusable in **C#** and **Java** can be intentionally updated